The goal is to identify regulators and interactors of conserved genes that, when mutated, can cause human disease.

-Understanding the genes that interact with a disease gene will shed light on the genetic pathway in which the disease gene acts.
-By activating or inhibiting the activity of interacting genes, it may be possible to alleviate symptoms of the disease.
+Understanding the genes that interact with a disease-causing gene will shed light on the genetic pathway in which that disease gene acts.
+By modulating the activity of interacting genes, it may be possible to alleviate symptoms of the disease.
 Thus, genetic screens to identify interacting genes may lead to novel therapeutic targets.

-We need to study all diseases in which the gene responsible is known.
+For all diseases in which the responsible gene is known, we need to understand the function of that gene in the normal and disease condition.
 And for those diseases in which the responsible gene(s) is not known, we need more research designed at finding and defining the responsible gene(s).

 There are approximately 7,000 rare (or orphan) diseases known in humans.
 By definition, a rare disease affects fewer than 200,000 people in the United States (~1:1500).
 However, given the number of rare diseases that exist, about 10 percent of the population has a rare disease.
 Treatments for less than a 1,000 of these diseases currently exist.

 We are using C. elegans as a tool to determine the genetic interactions of a given rare human disease gene ortholog.
 The factors identified in such screens could then be examined in other model systems and human cells to determine whether such factors might be useful therapeutic targets.